 Normal People by Sally Rooney

-Normal People took the literary world by storm upon its publication in 2018, and for good reason.
-Sally Rooney evocatively captures what it’s like to grow up in a small town in Ireland, as she charts the shifting relationship between Marianne and Connor.
-The two protagonists leave school to go to the same university in Dublin, where their unlikely relationship takes new forms.
+Normal People took the literary world by storm upon its publication in 2018 for good reason.
+Author Sally Rooney evocatively captures what it’s like to grow up in a small town in Ireland, as she charts the shifting relationship between Marianne and Connor.
+The two protagonists leave school to go to the same college in Dublin, where their unlikely relationship takes on new shapes as the years ebb and flow.
 It feels fresh and contemporary, while tapping into classic themes of love and identity.

 This is a story of two girls growing up on the outskirts of Naples in post-war Italy.
 Elena and Lila come to trust and rely on each other, as they navigate the challenges of adolescence and adulthood.
 Elena Ferrante depicts not only a tale of friendship, but a portrait of Naples and Italy at a time of huge transformation.

-In one line A love story between a teenager and his father’s doctoral assistant
+A beautifully queer love story between a teenager and his father’s doctoral assistant

-You’ve probably seen the film, but the book is so much better.
-This is pure escapism, as Andre Aciman takes us back in time to a long, slow summer in the 1980s.
-It’s about the sexual awakening of 17-year-old Elio, who falls for a handsome older scholar staying at his family home.
-The atmosphere Aciman creates is so heady and enveloping that the first chapter will have you forgetting all about quarantine in no time.
-Corona-what?
+You’ve probably seen (and loved) the film, but the book is even better.
+This is pure escapism, as American author André Aciman takes us back in time to a long, slow summer in the 1980s – in a romantic, impossible-to-pinpoint location, that we all want to visit.
+It’s about the coming-of-age sexual awakening of 17-year-old Elio, who falls for a handsome older scholar staying at his family home.
+The atmosphere Aciman creates is so heady and enveloping that it pulls you in with force.

-In one line: A wartime drama unfolding between four traumatised characters
+A wartime drama unfolding between four traumatized characters

-Another story set in Northern Italy, this time we’re going back to the end of the Second World War.
-In his most famous novel, Michael Ondaatje weaves a sensuous universe centred in a bombed-out Tuscan villa, revolving around four shell-shocked characters.
+Another story set in northern Italy, this time we’re going back to the end of the Second World War.
+In his most famous novel, Michael Ondaatje poetic post-war story centers around a deserted Tuscan villa, where four shell-shocked characters seek to make sense of the past.
 The book takes its title from a character called the English Patient, who revisits his memories of love in a time before the war, as he is looked after by loyal nurse Hana.

-Hot Milk is a strange book filled with symbolism and dreamlike images, yet manages to be compulsively readable and thrilling at the same time.
-It’s about a young woman, Sofia, who moves to the Almerian desert with her mother to find a cure for her mother’s paralysis.
-The narrative unfolds in Sofia’s mind, as she makes sense of her surroundings (and sexuality) through strange symbols.
-The stifling heat of the desert is palpable, as tensions simmer above the surface.
-Whether you like it or not, I guarantee you’ll be hooked.
+Hot Milk is an interesting book filled with symbolism and dreamlike images, yet manages to be compulsively readable at the same time.
+It’s about a young woman, Sofia, who moves to Spain’s arid Almería desert with her mother, Rose, to find a cure for her paralysis.
+The narrative unfolds in Sofia’s mind, as she makes sense of her surroundings and explores her sexuality through random liaisons.
+The stifling heat of the desert is palpable, as are the tensions that simmer above the surface.
+You’ll be hooked.

-From the very first line, Circe will transport you to the sun-soaked islands of Ancient Greece.
-Circe is a minor deity in the Greek pantheon, the witch from Homer’s Odyssey who turns men into pigs.
-Here, Madeleine Miller charts her backstory, giving life to this often-overlooked character in a deft feminist reworking.
+From the very first line, Circe will transport you to the sun-soaked islands of ancient Greece.
+“Circe” is a minor deity in the Greek pantheon, the witch from Homer’s Odyssey who turns men into pigs.
+Here, writer Madeline Miller charts her backstory, giving life to this often-overlooked character in a deft feminist reworking.
 The writing is elegant and rich, with a gripping plot that will keep you hooked.